hector-sab/tf_yolo_v2/README.md

 ```

 ## TODO:
--Implement the training.
+- Implement the training.

+- Add NMS.

--Creates the model to train yolo from scratches having the base model, and the two heads (darknet and yolov2).
+- Creates the model to train yolo from scratches having the base model, and the two heads (darknet and yolov2).